General Rules of E Bike Racing

 You'll need to be in the designated start area at least 15 minutes prior to your scheduled start time, with your e-bike in ready-to-race condition and all necessary safety gear properly fitted.
 Make sure to follow the instructions of the race officials and marshals, as they will guide you through the start procedure.

-Also Read General Rules of Six Man Football
+Also Read General Rules of Field Archery

 Here are the key things to remember for the start and finish: